Golden Horn: The Great Chain of the Golden Horn

 In 1502, Leonardo da Vinci produced a drawing of a single-span 240 m bridge over the Golden Horn as part of a civil engineering project for Sultan Bayezid II.
 Leonardo's drawings and notes regarding this bridge are currently displayed at the Museo della Scienza e della Tecnologia in Milan, Italy.
 While the original design was never executed, the vision of Leonardo's Golden Horn Bridge was resurrected in 2001, when a small footbridge based on Leonardo's design was constructed near Ås in Norway by Vebjørn Sand.

-During the WWI, the area was bombed by the British forces in 1918.
+During World War 1, the area was bombed by the British forces in 1918.

 Until the 1980s, the Horn was polluted with industrial waste from the factories, warehouses, and shipyards along its shores.
 It has since been cleaned, and the local fish, wildlife, and flora have been largely restored.
 The clean-up happened in two main phases under Mayor Bedrettin Dalan in the 1980s and under Mayor Recep Tayyip Erdoğan in the 1990s.

 Nowadays, the Golden Horn is settled on both sides, and there are parks along each shore.
 The Istanbul Chamber of Commerce is also located along the shore, as are several Muslim, Jewish and Christian cemeteries.
 Other institutions along the Horn's banks include museums, congress and cultural halls, supporting facilities of the Turkish Navy, and campuses of various universities.

 Today, the Horn's history and natural environment make it a popular tourist attraction in Istanbul, visited by 10 million international vacationers annually.